danfein/WiFi-Weather/README.md

 # WiFi-Weather
 Wifi enabled Arduino Weather station sending data to Weather Underground

-WiFi Weather Station (Spark Core Version) Spark Core Wifi Microcontroller Weather station that sends data to Weather Underground for storage and viewing
+WiFi Weather Station that sends data to Weather Underground for storage and viewing

 Notes: